Congress of the Confederation: History

 The country incurred a massive debt as a result of the War of Independence.
 In 1784, the total Confederation debt was nearly $40 million.
 Of that sum, $8 million was owed to the French and Dutch.
 Of the domestic debt, government bonds, known as loan-office certificates, composed $11.5 million, certificates on interest indebtedness $3.1 million, and continental certificates $16.7 million.

 The certificates were non-interest bearing notes issued for supplies purchased or impressed, and to pay soldiers and officers.
 To pay the interest and principal of the debt, Congress had twice proposed an amendment to the Articles granting them the power to lay a 5% duty on imports, but amendments to the Articles required the consent of all thirteen states: the 1781 impost plan had been rejected by Rhode Island and Virginia, while the revised plan, discussed in 1783, was rejected by New York.

 Without revenue, except for meager voluntary state requisitions, Congress could not even pay the interest on its outstanding debt.
 The states, meanwhile, regularly failed or refused to meet the requisitions requested of them by Congress.

 To that end, in September 1786, after resolving a series of disputes regarding their common border along the Potomac River, delegates of Maryland and Virginia called for a larger assembly to discuss various situations and governing problems to meet in Annapolis, Maryland, the Maryland state capital.
-The Annapolis Convention in 1786 which included additional state representatives who joined the sessions, first attempted to look into improving the earlier original Articles of Confederation and Perpetual Union.
+The Annapolis Convention in 1786, which included additional state representatives who joined the sessions, first attempted to look into improving the earlier original Articles of Confederation and Perpetual Union.
 There were enough problems to bear further discussion and deliberation that the Convention called for a wider meeting to recommend changes and meet the next year in the late Spring of 1787 in Philadelphia.

-The Confederation Congress itself endorsed this and issued invitations for the states to send delegates.
-After meeting in secret all summer in Philadelphia's Independence Hall, from the famous actions of there eleven years earlier.
+The Confederation Congress itself endorsed this and issued invitations for the states to send delegates, after meeting in secret all summer in Philadelphia's Independence Hall.
 The Philadelphia Convention, under the leadership of George Washington, developed a proposed new Constitution for the United States to replace the 1776–1778 Articles.
 The Confederation Congress received and submitted the new Constitution document to the states, and the Constitution was later ratified by enough states (nine were required) to become operative in June 1788.
 On September 13, 1788, the Confederation Congress set the date for choosing the electors in the Electoral College that was set up for choosing the first president of the United States as January 7, 1789, the date for the electors to vote for the president as February 4, 1789.
 Additionally, the date for the Constitution to become operative as set for March 4, 1789, when the new Congress of the United States should convene.